 How Do Prenups Work In Illinois?

 Valid prenuptial agreements in Illinois outline what property each spouse is entitled to if the couple divorces.
 In addition, a prenup can also designate each spouse’s responsibilities as to the couple’s debts in the case of divorce.
-Therefore, prenuptial agreements in Illinois work in much the same way as they work throughout the country.
+Therefore, prenuptial agreements in Illinois work much the same way they work throughout the country.

 As to the validity of a prenup, Illinois, along with multiple other states, has adopted a set of laws called the Uniform Premarital Agreement Act (UPAA).
 These laws govern how courts decide whether a valid prenup was created and is enforceable.
 Under UPAA, a court will usually find a prenup is valid if it was voluntarily signed by both of the future spouses and is not severely unfair or unjust.

-How Much Do Prenups Cost?
+How Much Do Prenups Cost in Illinois?

 Because every lawyer charges different fees, there is no real “average” price for a prenup.
 However, attorneys fees for prenups usually range between $1,000-$10,000.
 If you are worried about the cost of a prenup, it may be comforting to know that at Vantage Group Legal Services, our pricing works a little bit differently.

 Unlike most law firms, our legal group works on a subscription-based model.
 This means that we link you with an attorney based on your legal needs in exchange for a monthly fee.
-If you choose to move forward with your suggested attorney, they will help draft whatever legal documents you currently require.
+If you choose to move forward with your suggested attorney, they will help draft the legal documents you require.
 This substantially lowers the cost of individual documents like prenups.